 A perhaps apocryphal but almost believable story goes that one flatlander stormed up to a ranger at a Maine state park one bright summer morning and demanded indignantly to know why they had had the nerve to drain the water from her shorefront campsite during the night.
 When it comes to tides, you just have to go with the flow.

-Excerpted from the Fourth Edition of Moon Acadia National Park.
+Excerpted from the Fifth Edition of Moon Acadia National Park.